-If you have a traditional, defined-benefit pension plan at work, you have nothing to worry about—your retirement is covered, right?
+If you have a traditional, defined-benefit pension plan at work, you have nothing to worry about, right?
 Maybe not.
-The world is changing and, like a lot of other things, they’re just not making pensions the way they used to.
-Even if you do have a pension plan…well, again, the world is changing.
-Moral of the story: Don’t take anything for granted, least of all a pension.
+The world is changing and, like a lot of other things, pensions aren’t the same as they used to be.

-Use this article to start planning where your pension fits into planning for retirement in today’s economy.
-As you’ll see, it’s dangerous to rely on any pension—even a generous one—to cover all your retirement needs.
+Now is a good time to start thinking about where your pension fits into your overall plan for retirement.
+It’s dangerous to rely on any pension—even a generous one—to cover all your retirement needs.

 Traditional Pension Plans: A Blast from the Past

-During the 1970s the government created several “defined-contribution plans”, such as 401(k)s and IRAs.
+During the 1970s, the government created several defined-contribution plans, including 401(k)s and IRAs.
 These get their name because they are funded by employee contributions.
-What employees receive at retirement depends largely on how much they contributed and the return on what their contributions were invested in.
+The amount you receive at retirement depends largely on how much you contribute to the plan—and how well your investments perform.

 Government Employees: The Exception—For Now